Oddiyana

 It is ascribed importance in the development and dissemination of Vajrayāna Buddhism.
 The region was also an important place for the practice of Śaivite Hinduism.
 It is seen as the homeland of the Mahārtha (aka Krama Kalikula) lineage of Śaiva Tantra.
-The first Mahārtha Siddha, Jñānanetra Nātha (ज्ञाननेत्र नाथ), is said to have awakened and taught in this country.
+The first Mahārtha Siddha, Jñānanetra Nātha, is said to have awakened and taught in this country.
 It was also called as “the paradise of the Ḍākinīs”.

 Proposed locations

 Swat

-The Amlukdara stupa, in the Swat District of Pakistan.
+The Amluk-Dara stupa, in the Swat District of Pakistan.
 The main stupa with its sacred area was founded around the third century and lasted until 10th or 11th century.

 Many Western scholars have identified it as the Swat Valley in what is now Khyber Pakhtunkhwa in Pakistan.
 Laurence Waddell, Sylvain Lévi, Giuseppe Tucci, and Prabodh Chandra Bagchi have shown that the Tibetan name Urgyan and the Chinese name Wutch'ang correspond to Uddiyana which is identical with the modern-day Swat Valley.
 Alexis Sanderson revisited the issue of the location, taking note of the various far-flung locations that have been identified with Oddiyana at different times and by different sources.
 He came to the conclusion, drawn from his careful examination of a variety of old textual citations, that it was located near Kashmir, accepting the modern-day Swat as the probable epicentre of a historical Oddiyana.

 Udyāna (Sanskrit "garden, orchard") is sometimes reported as being located north of Peshawar along the Swat River; it was regarded as the furthest part of northern ancient India during the time of Faxian.
 The 8th century Korean monk Hye Cho wrote in his Memoir of the travel to the five Indian regions that after visiting Gandhara, he went directly north, entered the mountains and after travelling for three days, arrived in Udyana (locally called Oddiyana), a mountainous Buddhist region.
 From Udyana, he travelled northeast for fifteen days and reached Chitral.
 Faxian stated that the food and clothing worn by those in Udyana were similar to those residing in the Indo-Gangetic Plain.

-The area is said to have supported some 500 viharas of the Sthavira nikāya, at which traveling monks were provided lodgings and food for three days.
+The area is said to have supported some 500 viharas of the Sthavira Nikāya, at which traveling monks were provided lodgings and food for three days.
 It was said to contain a Buddha footprint, a rock on which he dried his clothes, and a locale where he converted a nāga.
 It is said that two schools derived from the Sthavira nikāya, the Dharmaguptaka and Kāśyapīya, were established in this area.
 Both of these schools had proto-Mahayana doctrines.

-While the 6th to 8th century Kabul Ganesh offers a memorial inscription, to Turk Shahis king Khingala of Oddiyana.
+While the 6th to 8th century Gardez Ganesh offers a memorial inscription, to Turk Shahis king Khingala of Oddiyana.

 The following Hindu Shahis are believed to belong to the Uḍi/Oḍi tribe, namely the people of Oddiyana whose rulers were already known at the time of the Kushan Empire (3rd century CE) and are recorded as early as the 4th century BCE.

 Horseman on a coin of Spalapati, i.e. the "War-lord" of the Hindu Shahis.
 The headgear has been interpreted as a turban.